idemery/kiop/README.md

 # How it works
 By mapping your ssh key folder to this container (notice the read only :ro ), this application does the following in order:

-1- Connects to your ProxMox server using SSH session with IP, username and password 2- Downloads a linux cloud image (suggested is ubuntu focal minimal image) 3- Uploads your ssh key to the ProxMox server
+1. Connects to your ProxMox server using SSH session with IP, username and password
+2. Downloads a linux cloud image (suggested is ubuntu focal minimal cloud image)
+3. Uploads your public ssh key to the ProxMox server
-4- Creates virtual machine template based on the cloud image and sets the ssh key cloud-init parameter to your ssh key 5- Creates master and worker nodes by cloning the template based on the count of master and worker IPs entered and sets the network configuration and disk size using cloud-init parameters
+4. Creates virtual machine template based on the cloud image and sets the ssh key cloud-init parameter to your ssh key
+5. Creates master and worker nodes by cloning the template based on the count of master and worker IPs entered and sets the network configuration and disk size using cloud-init parameters
-6- Copies and configures ansible/inventory/sample/hosts.ini and ansible/inventory/sample/group_vars/all.yml into my-cluster folder
+6. Copies and configures ansible/inventory/sample/hosts.ini and ansible/inventory/sample/group_vars/all.yml into my-cluster folder
-7- Executes ansible-playbook process
+7. Executes ansible-playbook process

 # Notes
 - Used .NET Core 6:latest docker image because its based on debian which is easy to install ansible on (thanks to geerlingguy's repo mentioned below)